-The disempowerment and oppression of American Indians and Alaska Natives, historical trauma and adverse childhood experiences have contributed to high rates of depression, other mental illness as well as high rates of suicide, among Tribal youth.
+The oppression of American Indians and Alaska Natives and the resulting historical trauma and adverse childhood experiences have contributed to disproportionately high rates of depression, other mental illness, and suicide among Tribal youth.
 Find resources in this section addressing this phenomenon and offering prevention strategies.

-Department of Health and Human Services, Office of the Assistant Secretary for Planning and Evaluation
+U.S. Department of Health and Human Services, Assistant Secretary for Planning and Evaluation

 Indian Country Child Trauma Center